kosmickroma/devpulse/ROADMAP.md

-# DevPulse Roadmap - The Developer Hub
+# DevPulse Roadmap - The Ultimate Developer Command Center

-**Vision:** Transform DevPulse into THE command center for developers - a place to discover, create, play, and collaborate.
+**Vision:** Transform DevPulse into THE customizable command center for developers - a place to discover, create, play, and collaborate on YOUR terms.

 ---

 ## 🎯 The Big Picture

-**DevPulse = GitHub + Reddit + Fantasy Console + AI Assistant**
+**DevPulse = Customizable Dashboard + AI Assistant + Content Discovery + Gaming**

+**The Killer Feature:** A fully customizable widget-based dashboard where you build YOUR perfect workspace.

 From a trending feed → To a full developer community hub with:
 - 🔍 Content discovery (trends, tutorials, discussions)